 HMRC guidance states that “Because the fee payer has a liability to pay secondary Class 1 NICs, they are likely to wish to renegotiate the fee with the intermediary to reduce the rate for the job.”
 This appears to be an oversimplification even though the guidance does go on to say, ‘they cannot lawfully deduct the secondary NICs from a fee that has been agreed, but could, depending on the contractual terms, negotiate a lower fee’.

 It is therefore hard to see how a fee-payer renegotiating the rates under an existing contract, because they will have extra costs going forward, is not in breach of these rules even if they do not explicitly mention employer NIC.

 If a fee-payer does deduct the employer’s NIC from the contractor, then the contractor has recourse via the courts - or more simply and cost effectively via an employment tribunal if the agreement did not have prior consent as an unlawful deduction from wages.
 It would depend on the circumstances and we would recommend that affected contractors take advice.

 For fee-payers renegotiating rates on a contract that spans 6 April 2021, it looks strongly open to challenge as unlawful if the attempt directly or indirectly includes the employer NIC.
 Contract fees should be agreed at the start of a project.

-As a result we could see many contracts or projects cancelled over the coming months for this reason and also to protect the contractor’s own position on IR35 to date, albeit with some new commercial terms and contracts agreed between the same parties.
+As a result, we could see many contracts or projects cancelled over the coming months for this reason, and to protect the contractor’s own position on IR35 to date, albeit with some new commercial terms and contracts agreed between the same parties.